buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 I'll explain certain things in-depth as needed (ex. how mining working, how smart contracts are compiled and ran, etc) *but for now lets just focus on getting stuff running*.

-If you have any issues throughout here, just drop a message on Discord in  `#course-chat`.
+If you have any issues throughout here, just drop a message on Discord in  `#section-1-help`.

 ✨ The magic of Hardhat
 ----------------------